Skip to main content

 import { generator, handler, sequencer } from "@flow-state-dev/core";

-import { analyzerResultSchema } from "@thought-fabric/core/metacognition";
+import { AnalyzerResultSchema, auditorInputSchema } from "@flow-state-dev/patterns/response-auditor";

 import { z } from "zod";